darm96/cartodb/basemap/README.txt

 				*//

 // Lib leaflet
-// Maps positron and other
+// Maps positron and others
 // Data
 // CSS in HTML
 // JS Style and Functions